Published on 16 November 2023

 “What we have here, is gold,” said A/Prof Vinicius Rosa, as he opened a nondescript refrigerator.
 Rows of blue-capped jars line its shelves, each containing pale mounds of human teeth immersed in preservatives.
 There are hundreds of them, in various shapes, colours and sizes.

 The teeth, explained A/Prof Rosa, are organised according to type — from premolars to incisors.
-They form the first-of-its-kind in Singapore repository dubbed the Tooth Tissue Bank, established by the National University Centre for Oral Health, Singapore (NUCOHS), with the support of the National University of Singapore (NUS), Faculty of Dentistry (FOD).
+They form the first-of-its-kind in Singapore repository dubbed the Tooth Tissue Bank, established by the National University Centre for Oral Health, Singapore (NUCOHS), and the National University of Singapore (NUS), Faculty of Dentistry (FOD).

 A/Prof Rosa with a jar of preserved teeth.